VHS Revival revisits David Fincher’s transgressive exercise in cult appeal.

 In the end, what is the moral message of a story which spends so much time reaming off dubious philosophical titbits as men bludgeon each other within an inch of their lives?
 Is it simply an attack on corporate aspirations and wage slavery?
 Is it a commentary on man’s innate barbarism, perhaps even seen through the disillusioned lens of its maltreated heroin?
 Maybe it’s a commentary on the corruptible nature of power and humankind’s inevitable push for personal glory.
 The fact is, it could be all of those things, or maybe none of them, and in the end it probably doesn’t matter.

-What does matter is the movie’s ability to appeal to a mass audience, to offer single-serving solutions to complex social problems and provide enough cult appeal to keep the lolly rolling in, a task that talented storytellers such as Palahniuk and Fincher are experts at delivering.
+What matters is the movie’s ability to appeal to a mass audience, to offer single-serving solutions to complex social problems and provide enough cult appeal to keep the lolly rolling in, a task that talented storytellers such as Palahniuk and Fincher are experts at delivering.